On Magnetic Forces and Work: Abstract

 \section{Abstract}

-In this letter, we review a manifestly covariant Lagrangian formulation for the dynamics of a classical particle with intrinsic spin and elementary electric and magnetic dipole moments.
-We then couple the particle to the electromagnetic field, derive the appropriate generalization of the Lorentz force law, show that the particle's dipole moments must be collinear with its spin axis, and argue that the magnetic field does mechanical work on the particle's permanent magnetic dipole moment.
-As additional support for this last claim, we calculate the overall system's energy-momentum and angular momentum from Noether's theorem and show that their local conservation equations lead to precisely the same force law.
-We conclude by computing the system's Belinfante-Rosenfeld energy-momentum tensor.
+We address a long-standing debate over whether classical magnetic forces can do work, ultimately answering the question in the affirmative.
+In detail, we couple a classical particle with intrinsic spin and elementary dipole moments to the electromagnetic field, derive the appropriate generalization of the Lorentz force law, show that the particle's dipole moments must be collinear with its spin axis, and argue that the magnetic field does mechanical work on the particle's elementary magnetic dipole moment.
+As consistency checks, we calculate the overall system's energy-momentum and angular momentum, and show that their local conservation equations lead to the same force law and therefore the same conclusions about magnetic forces and work.
+We also compute the system's Belinfante-Rosenfeld energy-momentum tensor.

-\global\long \vec#1{{\bf #1}} \global\long \vecgreek#1{\boldsymbol{#1}} \global\long \dotprod{\cdot} \global\long \crossprod{\times} \global\long \absval#1{\left\vert #1\right\vert } \global\long \vecnorm#1{\left\vert #1\right\vert } \global\long \tud#1#2#3{#1_{\phantom{#2}#3}^{#2}} \global\long \tdu#1#2#3{#1_{#2}^{\phantom{#2}#3}} \global\long \Trace{\mathrm{Tr}} \global\long \transp{\mathrm{T}} \global\long \refvalue{0}
+\global\long \vec#1{{\bf #1}} \global\long \vecgreek#1{\boldsymbol{#1}} \global\long \dotprod{\cdot} \global\long \crossprod{\times} \global\long \tud#1#2#3{{#1^{#2}}_{#3}} \global\long \tdu#1#2#3{{#1_{#2}}^{#3}} \global\long \defeq{\equiv} \global\long \Trace{\mathrm{Tr}} \global\long \transp{\mathrm{T}} \global\long \refvalue{0} \global\long \parens#1{(#1)} \global\long \bigparens#1{\big(#1\big)} \global\long \Bigparens#1{\Big(#1\Big)} \global\long \biggparens#1{\bigg(#1\bigg)} \global\long \Biggparens#1{\Bigg(#1\Bigg)} \global\long \bracks#1{[#1]} \global\long \bigbracks#1{\big[#1\big]} \global\long \Bigbracks#1{\Big[#1\Big]} \global\long \biggbracks#1{\bigg[#1\bigg]} \global\long \Biggbracks#1{\Bigg[#1\Bigg]} \global\long \curlies#1{\{#1\}} \global\long \bigcurlies#1{\big\{#1\big\}} \global\long \Bigcurlies#1{\Big\{#1\Big\}} \global\long \biggcurlies#1{\bigg\{#1\bigg\}} \global\long \Biggcurlies#1{\Bigg\{#1\Bigg\}} \global\long \verts#1{\vert#1\vert} \global\long \bigverts#1{\big\vert#1\big\vert} \global\long \Bigverts#1{\Big\vert#1\Big\vert} \global\long \biggverts#1{\bigg\vert#1\bigg\vert} \global\long \Biggverts#1{\Bigg\vert#1\Bigg\vert}

-Classical relativistic point particles admit a notion of intrinsic spin, to which we can associate elementary dipole moments that we can couple to the electromagnetic field to address questions of work and energy.
-We will ultimately show by several different arguments that magnetic forces can classically do work on these elementary dipole moments.